 - State Bank of India (SBI)

-- Coordinating Sponsorship and Scholarship programs for higher studies.
+- I am coordinating Sponsorship and Scholarship programs for higher studies.

-- Creating new schools, teacher training centers and institutions while improving existing ones.
+- Creating new schools, teacher training centres and institutions while improving existing ones.

-- Recruiting teachers and arranging in-service training for them.
+- We are recruiting teachers and arranging in-service training for them.

 - Continual research, planning and development.

-- Reviewing and supplying text books and other required resource materials.
+- We are reviewing and supplying textbooks and other required resource materials.

-The Department of Education firmly believes that every Tibetan child living in exile should be given the opportunity to receive a school education.
-Although each family is encouraged to pay required school fees, due to various hardships, many of them are unable to afford their child’s education.
-Our community contributes where it can and the Government of India provides generous assistance through subsidies, but without additional support, some families are unable to secure an education for their children.
+The Department of Education firmly believes that every Tibetan child living in exile should be allowed to receive a school education.
+Although each family is encouraged to pay required school fees, many cannot afford their child’s education due to various hardships.
+Our community contributes where it can and the Government of India provides generous assistance through subsidies.
+Still, some families cannot secure an education for their children without additional support.
 Therefore, the DOE facilitates finding sponsors for them.

 Scholarship Program:

-Of the youth that graduate from our schools every year, approximately one-third are provided with scholarships for higher education and vocational courses.
-Our aspiration is to help provide all students with the chance to pursue advance study, while helping them to gain the necessary human resource skills required by exiled communities and in Tibet when we return.
+Of the youth that graduates from our schools every year, approximately one-third are provided with scholarships for higher education and vocational courses.
+We aspire to help give all students a chance to pursue advanced study while assisting them in gaining the necessary human resource skills required by exiled communities and in Tibet when we return.

-In 1975, the Sponsorship Program was established to enable sympathetic individuals and agencies to assist our school-aged children to attain an education.
-With this support, the Tibetan education movement has continued to progress with each passing year, for which we are deeply grateful.
+In 1975, the Sponsorship Program was established to enable sympathetic individuals and agencies to assist our school-aged children in attaining an education.
+With this support, the Tibetan education movement has continued progressing with each passing year, for which we are deeply grateful.

-Selection: In settlements throughout India, Nepal and Bhutan, the most needy children are selected on the recommendation of the local Tibetan Settlement Office, who is in daily contact with the local community and is responsible for their general welfare.
-Recommendations, background details and photos of the child are screened for authenticity and are then sent to prospective sponsors.
+Selection: In settlements throughout India, Nepal and Bhutan, the most needy children are selected on the recommendation of the local Tibetan Settlement Office, which is in daily contact with the local community and is responsible for their general welfare.
+Proposals, background details and photos of the child are screened for authenticity and sent to prospective sponsors.

-Provisions Sponsorship enables poor children to attend a residential school, or a day school while awaiting a vacancy in a residential school.
-Not only does sponsorship funds pay school fees, it also provides the child with adequate food, clothing, school uniform, necessary books and stationery.
+Provisions Sponsorship enables poor children to attend a residential school or a day school while awaiting a vacancy in a residential school.
+Not only do sponsorship funds pay school fees, but it also provides the child with adequate food, clothing, school uniform, necessary books and stationery.

 - United Commercial Bank, Dharamsala, India